DJ Maphorisa

 Themba Sekowe (born 15 November 1987), known professionally as DJ Maphorisa, is a South African DJ, record producer, singer, and songwriter.
-As a record producer with a blend of house music, amapiano and afropop, he has worked with and has received production credits from several notable artists, including Wizkid, Sizwe Alakine, Kwesta, Uhuru, Drake, Black Coffee, Major Lazer, Runtown, C4 Pedro, TRESOR, Kabza De Small,Focalistic, Era Istrefi, Mpura, Young Stunna and Killer Kau.
+As a record producer with a blend of house music, gqom, amapiano and afropop, he has worked with and has received production credits from several notable artists, including Wizkid, Sizwe Alakine, Kwesta, Uhuru, Drake, Black Coffee, Major Lazer, Runtown, C4 Pedro, TRESOR, Kabza De Small,Focalistic, Era Istrefi, Mpura, Young Stunna and Killer Kau.
 He was signed to Kalawa Jazmee Records prior to establishing his own record label, BlaqBoy Music.

 He rose to stardom after producing several hit singles for artists of multiple music genres, such as Uhuru ("Y-Tjukuta"), Kwesta ("Ngud'"), Busiswa ("Lahla"), DJ Zinhle ("My name Is"), Professor ("Jezebel") and Shekinah ("Suited").

 Personal life

-Themba "DJ Maphorisa" Sekowe was born on 15 November 1987, and raised in Soshanguve, he is the biological brother of South African DJ and record producer Myztro.
+Themba "DJ Maphorisa" Sekowe was born on 15 November 1987, and raised in Soshanguve, he is of Tsonga and Lobedu descent, he is the biological brother of South African DJ and record producer Myztro.
+The word “Maphorisa” means “the police” or “policemen” in Tsonga.